changeworld/azure-docs.pl-pl/articles/hdinsight/hdinsight-hadoop-hive-out-of-memory-error-oom.md

         at java.lang.Thread.run(Thread.java:745)
     Caused by: java.lang.OutOfMemoryError: Java heap space

-Błąd pozostaje podczas używania większe maszyny wirtualnej (na przykład D12).
+Błąd pozostają w przypadku używania większe maszyny wirtualnej (na przykład, D12).

-## <a name="debug-the-out-of-memory-error"></a>Debugowanie błąd braku pamięci
+## <a name="debug-the-out-of-memory-error"></a>Błąd braku pamięci debugowania

-Technicznej i zespoły inżynierów razem ustalono na jeden z problemów, co powoduje błąd braku pamięci [znany problem opisany w Apache JIRA](https://issues.apache.org/jira/browse/HIVE-8306):
+Nasze wsparcie i zespoły inżynierów razem ustalono na jeden z problemów, co powoduje błąd braku pamięci [znanego problemu opisanego w usłudze JIRA Apache](https://issues.apache.org/jira/browse/HIVE-8306):

     When hive.auto.convert.join.noconditionaltask = true we check noconditionaltask.size and if the sum  of tables sizes in the map join is less than noconditionaltask.size the plan would generate a Map join, the issue with this is that the calculation doesnt take into account the overhead introduced by different HashTable implementation as results if the sum of input sizes is smaller than the noconditionaltask size by a small margin queries will hit OOM.

-**Hive.auto.convert.join.noconditionaltask** hive site.xml pliku zostało ustawione na **true**:
+**Hive.auto.convert.join.noconditionaltask** w gałęzi site.xml pliku była ustawiona na **true**:

     <property>
         <name>hive.auto.convert.join.noconditionaltask</name>